mohangk/goodroot.ca/content/post/2015-03-15-the-hacker-who-drank-ayahuasca.md

 Anger for being helpless and unable to change a world so thoroughly broken.

-Anger and disappointment for failing to just shut up, be normal and love those in my life who have love me.

-A calm voice brings me an unexpected sense of ease.
+Anger and disappointment for failing to just shut up, be normal and love those in my life who love me.
+But soon a calm voice brings me an unexpected sense of ease.

 _“These are just your demons speaking”_, it says.